-Materiality items Items to be implemented in 1 10 9 2000 O 0000 HEATH 4 quart E 60008 C CLEAN WICES 7 ATOMOMELLIANO O DECENT MEDIX FIND BECENT WORK AND BOOMME GROWTH BY NOTICE AND REPORTED THE 11 SISWARECIES O RESPONSENT 19 ami 1 A UE 15 ^{ut} I HAKE AUTHE 17 Parketours Materiality items CSR key issues FY2023 and resulting targets ñ:††:† - W • W income ● AND SAMPLED SIX 111 AND INFRACTION IN (€) 11 SUSTAINABLE CITIES AND COMMUNITES CO (i) ACTION \$ ~~ MOSTRONG NOTITIONS - ⊗ Dialogue with stakeholders Dialogue with stakeholders Prepare the CSR report, provide explanations to stakeholders through the General Meeting of Shareholders, East-West Conference, Cosfa meetings, etc. • • • Use external CSR platforms (EcoVadis, Sedex) • • Corporate governance Data minara 0 annuita Implement information security training • and ethics Data privacy & security Appropriately manage and protect personal information • Compliance Conduct yearly compliance education for employees • • Corruption prevention Conduct yearly anti-bribery education Fair business practices Report gifts yearly Provide education on workers' basic human rights • • Respect for human rights Actively promote women's participation in professional life, and continue to promote of the employment of people with disabilities • • W. 1.
-Por Efforts to reform workstyles • • Working conditions Increase the number of female managers • Labor and human rights Employee health & safety Conduct PDCA operation of crisis management projects, training on how to contact in case of a disaster, and round-table meetings with employees and Directors • Employee neurin a salety Conduct annual stress checks for employees and provide high-risk employees with the opportunity to see an occupational physician • Caraca management 8 tuaining Establish training plans by position and job type • • Career management & training Secure an average of 6 hours of training per person per year • Reduction of energy consumption & GHG Continue to participate in the Carbon Disclosure Project (CDP), scrutinize the basis for calculating Scope 3 • • • • • Environment Sales of sustainable materials Make at least 30% of the sales volume of priority sales items eco- friendly products • • • Waste reduction Reduce defective inventory • • • Sustainable procurement Supplier practices Request all suppliers to agree to the Supplier Code of Ethics, conduct a questionnaire survey of suppliers and hold discussions with them on improvement where risks are identified • • Sustainable materials sourcing Provide support for RSPO-certified raw materials • • • • • lwase Cosfa considers the establishment of a fair and transparent corporate governance system to be a key issue.
+Materiality items CSR key issues Items to be implemented in FY2023 and resulting targets 12 Úr ††íŤ 2 SSI ((() 3 MACHINEN 4 teams 5 :::::::::::::::::::::::::::::::::::: 6 contracts 7 STORMALL FOR 8 SECT MINOR 9 MOUSEY, INSTANTON 10 HERES 11 SETAMORE CITES 1 3 255 1 14 st 15 one 16 PERC ASSECTION 16 PERCENTAGE 16 PERCENTAG 17 Corporate Dialogue with stakeholders Prepare the CSR report, provide explanations to stakeholders through the General Meeting of Shareholders, East-West Conference, Cosfa meetings, etc. • • • Use external CSR platforms (EcoVadis, Sedex) • D Implement information security training • governance and ethics Data privacy & security Appropriately manage and protect personal information • Compliance Conduct yearly compliance education for employees • Corruption prevention Conduct yearly anti-bribery education • Fair business practices Report gifts yearly • Provide education on workers' basic human rights • • Respect for human rights Actively promote women's participation in professional life, and continue to promote of the employment of people with disabilities • • NAV.
+1: Pro- Efforts to reform workstyles • • Working conditions Increase the number of female managers • Labor and human rights Employee health & safety Conduct PDCA operation of crisis management projects, training on how to contact in case of a disaster, and round-table meetings with employees and Directors • Conduct annual stress checks for employees and provide high-risk employees with the opportunity to see an occupational physician • Establish training plans by position and job type • • Career management & training Secure an average of 6 hours of training per person per year • Reduction of energy consumption & GHG Continue to participate in the Carbon Disclosure Project (CDP), scrutinize the basis for calculating Scope 3 • • • • • Environment Sales of sustainable materials Make at least 30% of the sales volume of priority sales items eco- friendly products • • • Waste reduction Reduce defective inventory • • • Sustainable procurement Supplier practices Request all suppliers to agree to the Supplier Code of Ethics, conduct a questionnaire survey of suppliers and hold discussions with them on improvement where risks are identified • • Sustainable materials sourcing Provide support for RSPO-certified raw materials • • • • • •

+Iwase Cosfa considers the establishment of a fair and transparent corporate governance system to be a key issue.
 As a global company, we not only comply with laws and regulations, but also ensure that every employee has high ethical standards in order to meet the expectations of our stakeholders.